-This financial product promotes environmental or social characteristics, and although its objective is not sustainable investment, the Fund contains a minimum of 20% sustainable investments.
+This financial product promotes environmental or social characteristics, and although it does not aim to be a sustainable investment, it does contain a minimum of 20% sustainable investments.

-These investments do not materially prejudice any of the sustainable investment objectives insofar as the negative impacts of corporate activities on social and environmental objectives are directly integrated into the ABA Corporate Responsibility Rating (which integrates indicators of negative impacts on sustainability factors in Table 1 of Appendix 1 of the SFDR RTS), and may result in a downgrade of the ABA rating below the minimum rating.
+These investments do not cause significant harm to any of the sustainable investment objectives, insofar as the negative impacts of corporate activities on social and environmental objectives are directly integrated into the ABA Corporate Responsibility Rating (which integrates the indicators of negative impacts on sustainability factors in Table 1 of Appendix 1 of the SFDR RTS), and may result in a downgrading of the ABA rating below the minimum rating.